-- (1) Jack up all wheels clear of the floor. - (2) Disconnect rear wheel cables from equalizer bar. - (3) After removing adjusting hole covers (C), Figure 19, and gauge hole covers in brake drums, AT EACH WHEEL: Loosen eccentric lock nut (A), Figure 19, and insert .010" feeler gauge between the lining of secondary (eccentric controlled) shoe and brake drum.
-Turn the eccentric adjustment in he direction of forward wheel revolution until .010" feeler is just snug at anchor and adjusting ends of secondary shoe.
+(1) Jack up all wheels clear of the floor.

+(2) Disconnect rear wheel cables from equalizer bar.

+(3) After removing adjusting hole covers (C), Figure 19, and gauge hole covers in brake drums, AT EACH WHEEL: Loosen eccentric lock nut (A)

+Figure 19, and insert .010" feeler gauge between the lining of secondary (eccentric controlled) shoe and brake drum.
+Turn the eccentric adjustment in the direction of forward wheel revo¬lution until .010" feeler is just snug at anchor and adjusting ends of secondary shoe.
 Tighten eccentric lock nut.

-The clearance at both ends of the secondary shoe should not vary more than .003".
+The clearance at both ends of sec-ondary shoe should not vary more than .003".

 Should the variation be greater than this it will be necessary to relocate the anchor pin.
-This work should be done by an authorized Hudson and Terraplane Service Station.
-(In case of clearance variation it is desirable that clearance at the anchor end he less than at the adjusting end.)
+This work should be done by an Authorized Hudson and Terraplane Service Station.
+(In case of clearance variation it is desirable that clearance at the anchor end be less than at the adjusting end.)

-- (4) Spread the brake shoes by means of a screw driver inserted through the hole (C) engaging the notched adjusting screw wheel until the shoes are expanded against the brake drum so drum can just be turned by hand. - (5) Pull hand brake lever until equalizer bar plate is A" from stop, Figure 16. - (6) Pull rear brake cables tight and adjust ends so clevis pins just enter holes in plate.
-The rear face of the equalizer plate must be parallel to the face of the stop after this adjustment is made. - (7) Release hand brake. - (8) Release adjusting screw at each wheel until the brakes are just free of drag and replace feeler gauge hole covers and wheels. - (9) Lower car and test for balance on brake testing machine or road.
-Always loosen adjusting screw on tight brakes rather than tighten adjusting screw on loose brakes to get balance.
+(4) Spread the brake shoes by means of a screw driver inserted through the hole (C) engaging the notched adjusting screw until the shoes are expanded against the brake drum so drum can just be turned by hand.

+(5) Pull hand brake lever until equalizer bar plate is 1/8 inch from stop.
+(Figure 16.)

+(6) Pull rear brake cables tight and adjust ends so clevis pins just enter holes in plate.
+The rear face of the equalizer plate must be parallel to the face of the stop after this adjustment is made.

+(7) Release hand brake.

+(8) Release adjusting screw at each wheel until the brakes are just free of drag and replace feeler gauge hole covers and wheels.

+(9) Lower car and test for balance on brake testing machine or road.
+Always loosen adjusting screw on tight brakes rather than tighten adjusting screw on loose brake to get balance.
 This is to safeguard against one or more dragging brakes.

+The spring leaves are lubricated with a thin coating of graphite grease and covered on the Custom Models to prevent entrance of road dirt or water and preserve the lubricant.